Count-Based Exploration with the Successor Representation: Acknowledgements

-The authors would like to thank Jesse Farebrother for the initial implementation of DQN used in this paper, as well as Georg Ostrovski for the discussions and for kindly providing us the exact results we report for \textsc{DQN$^{ \mbox{MMC}}$+CTS} and \textsc{DQN$^{ \mbox{MMC}}$+PixelCNN}.
+The authors would like to thank Jesse Farebrother for the initial implementation of DQN used in this paper, Georg Ostrovski for the discussions and for providing us the exact results we report for \textsc{DQN$^{ \mbox{MMC}}_{\mbox{ {CTS}}}$} and \textsc{DQN$^{ \mbox{MMC}}_{\mbox{ {PixelCNN}}}$}, and Yuri Burda for providing us the data we used to compute the performance we report for RND in Atari 2600 games.
 We would also like to thank Carles Gelada, George Tucker and Or Sheffet for useful discussions, as well as the anonymous reviewers for their feedback.
 This work was supported by grants from Alberta Innovates Technology Futures and the Alberta Machine Intelligence Institute (Amii).
 Computing resources were provided by Compute Canada through CalculQu\'ebec.

-This supplementary material contains details omitted from the main text due to space constraints.
-The list of contents is below: \begin{itemize} \item Pseudo-code of the model-based algorithm discussed in Section~\ref{sec:theory}; \item Description of RiverSwim and SixArms, the tabular domains we used in our evaluation; \item Learning curves of DQN$_e$ and DQN$_e^{ \mbox{MMC}}$+SR and their performance after different amounts of experience in the Atari 2600 games used for evaluation; \item Results of additional experiments designed to evaluate the role of the auxiliary task in the results reported in the paper for ESSR.\\ \end{itemize}
+Marlos C. Machado performed this work while at the University of Alberta.